cypress-io/cypress-documentation/source/guides/getting-started/why-cypress.md

 Cypress is a free, {% url "open source" https://www.cypress.io/blog/2017/05/04/cypress-is-going-open-source/ %}, {% url "locally installed" installing-cypress %} testing tool **and** a service for {% url 'recording your tests' features-dashboard %}.

-- ***First:*** Cypress makes it easy to setup and start writing tests every day while you build your application locally. *TDD at its best!*
+- ***First:*** Cypress makes it easy to set up and start writing tests every day while you build your application locally. *TDD at its best!*
 - ***Later:*** After building up a suite of tests and {% url "integrating Cypress" continuous-integration %} with your CI Provider, our  {% url 'Dashboard' features-dashboard %} can record your test runs.
 You'll never have to wonder: *Why did this fail?*

 # Our Mission